diospiroverde/WazzApp/README.md

 **Features**

-Option for Sticky Notifications on supported systems
+Sticky Notifications on supported systems

-Option to turn on and off window flashing on new messages (useful to avoid double notifications in gnome)
+Turn on and off window flashing on new messages (useful to avoid double notifications in gnome)

-Option to hide the the Menu Bar on start
+Hide the the Menu Bar on start

-Option to start the appication minimized
+Start the appication minimized

 Mark all messages as read